bsathyamur/dataPipeline-Python/README.md

 [link] https://archive.ics.uci.edu/ml/datasets.php

 The python script will perform the following process in a step by step procedure:
-      1. Download the retail dataset from the specified URL
+      * Download the retail dataset from the specified URL
-      2. Clean the retail dataset
+      * Clean the retail dataset
-          a.
-Convert null fields in user id to Guest
+          * Convert null fields in user id to Guest
           b.
 Convert null fields in description to Unlisted
           c.
 Extract the invoice date column and add new columns - Year and Quarter
           d.
 Based on the Quantity column add a new column - InvoiceType with values either Purchase or Return